HCL-TECH-SOFTWARE/commerce-react-barcode-scanner-asset/README.md

-# React-Barcode-Scanner-POC
+# React-Barcode-Scanner-Asset

-**DISCLAIMER:  This Proof of Concept asset is being provided as-is to help accelerate your projects.
+**DISCLAIMER:  This asset is being provided as-is to help accelerate your projects.
 As such, we are unable to provide official support for this asset.
 We have provided documentation as well as any needed code artifacts for your use.**

 **Prerequisites:** HCL Commerce V9.1.x / HCL Commerce React Storefront SDK